Film Music Is Bad Bruckner

 If you are forced to listen to a Bruckner symphony you'll be subjected to the trumpets going "Ta Da Da Da Da Da" every ten seconds.

 It's as if the cavalry had finally come to save John Wayne.
 It all sounds like music, surely.
 But it never adds up to anything worthy of the name "masterpiece."
 Thus Bruckner was insecure, to say the least.
 Musicians constantly joke about his revisions to his symphonies.

 Bruckner Caved Under Criticism

 When friends made criticisms of his work, however gentle, he would brood and sulk.
 Then he would make the change that the friend wanted.
 You think the trumpets should play that tune more often?
 You think the last part is too long?
-Okay, I changed it.
-Given the fact that Bruckner's music was so bad in the first place, it is only possible to make it worse with changes offered by anyone.

 Like A Cheap Boris Karloff Film

 Thus Bruckner's work takes on a Frankenstein-like, stitched together motley quilt quality with lurching, endless transitions.
 What bothers me about film music is the same thing that bothers me about Bruckner's music.
 There may be a single composer, but everyone weighs in on what the music to the film or show should be, from the producer, director, star and editor.